Skip to main content Skip to footer

 Inclusivity Award – Awarded to a club/team and/or individual that demonstrates leadership in creating welcoming, accessible, and inclusive environments for equity-deserving and underrepresented populations in sport.
 This may include, but is not limited to, programming for individuals with disabilities, seniors, Indigenous communities, racialized groups, 2SLGBTQIA+ individuals, and newcomers to Canada.
 Multiple recipients may be selected annually.

-NEW in 2025: True Sport Award – Awarded to a club/team and/or individual that exemplifies the True Sport principles by creating a meaningful impact both within gymnastics and in their broader community.
+True Sport Award – Awarded to a club/team and/or individual that exemplifies the True Sport principles by creating a meaningful impact both within gymnastics and in their broader community.
 This award honours those who lead with integrity and embody values such as Go For It, Play Fair, Respect Others, Keep It Fun, Stay Healthy, Include Everyone, and Give Back.

-NEW in 2025: Gymnaestrada Team of the Year – Awarded to a team that exemplifies the spirit of Gymnaestrada through creativity, collaboration, and enthusiasm.
+Gymnaestrada Team of the Year – Awarded to a team that exemplifies the spirit of Gymnaestrada through creativity, collaboration, and enthusiasm.
 Selected by the local organizing committee in recognition of their outstanding contribution to the event’s energy and community.

-NEW in 2025: Innovator in GFA Programming – Awarded to an individual who demonstrates creativity, initiative, and leadership in developing inclusive, engaging, and forward-thinking Gymnastics for All programming.
+Innovator in GFA Programming – Awarded to an individual who demonstrates creativity, initiative, and leadership in developing inclusive, engaging, and forward-thinking Gymnastics for All programming.
 This individual may be a coach, coach-in-training, or administrator at a GymBC member club.

 Click here for the WAG Awards Points Chart